Nanlin0507/second-sight/README.md

-**Second Sight** is an Android app that can read text "in the wild" (e.g. pricetags, product labels, text on shirts) using TensorFlow and Google Cloud Vision.
+**Second Sight** is an Android app that can read text "in the wild" (e.g. price tags, product labels, text on shirts) using TensorFlow and Google Cloud Vision.
 It's my Udacity Machine Learning Nanodegree capstone project.

 ## Features
 * Detect text using the camera